vitessio/website/content/en/docs/reference/features/table-lifecycle.md

 ## Stateless flow by table name hints

-Vitess does not track the state of table lifecycle.
-The process is stateless thanks to an encoding schema in the table names.
+Vitess does not track the state of the table lifecycle.
+The process is stateless thanks to an encoding scheme in the table names.
 Examples:

 - The table `_vt_HOLD_6ace8bcef73211ea87e9f875a4d24e90_20210915120000` is held until `2021-09-15 12:00:00`.
 The data remains intact.
 - The table `_vt_PURGE_6ace8bcef73211ea87e9f875a4d24e90_20210915123000` is at the state where it is being purged, or queued to be purged.
 Once it's fully purged (zero rows remain), it transitions to the next stage.